StyleLounge/patterns/book/conceptual-knowledge/distributed-architecture.md

 # Architecture

-TODO
+TODO intro text

 ### The Twelve-Factor App

-> Even less to say about this.
-Just makes a lot of sense
+> A standard collection of patterns and best practices for designing applications.

 * [12factor.net](http://12factor.net/)